tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 ### Delete your pet

 Unfortunately, your pet has died.
-It's time to delete your pet from the pet registry. &lt;cry + tears / &gt;
+It's time to delete your pet from the pet registry.

 1. Use the DELETE method to remove your pet.
 Replace `5123123` with your pet ID: